 At the Intersection of Gaming, Integrity, Technology, and the Law is MT❯Play

-The following is an interview about the evolving needs of clients within the global gaming sector with Derek Ramm, Vice-President of MT>Play.
+The following is an interview about the evolving needs of clients within the global gaming sector with Derek Ramm, Managing Principal of MT>Play.

 1. What makes MT>Play different from other advisory services within the gaming space?